CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

 pyopenpose.pyd
 ```

 If such a folder does not exist, you need to compile in Release mode as seen above.
-If you have the first one, you have compiled pyopenpose for python 3, and have to run the scripts with python3, and vice versa for the 2nd one.
+If you have the first one, you have compiled PyOpenPose for Python 3, and have to run the scripts with `python3`, and vice versa for the 2nd one.
 Follow the testing examples above for exact commands.
 If that still does not work, check this line:

 `os.environ['PATH']  = os.environ['PATH'] + ';' + dir_path + '/../../x64/Release;' +  dir_path + '/../../bin;'`